RandyTunru/BinaryImageSegmentation_withDeeplabV3/README.md

 - 1..N = object class indices (treat any non-zero as foreground)
 - 255 = ignore / void (these pixels are excluded from loss and metrics)

-The SBBinaryDataset wrapper provided in utils.py converts class-index masks to a binary mask plus a valid_mask (0/1) that marks which pixels should be used in loss computation.
+The SBBinaryDataset wrapper provided converts class-index masks to a binary mask plus a valid_mask (0/1) that marks which pixels should be used in loss computation.

 During Inference, input images can be of varying sizes between dataset.